Hasselblad: V System

 Throughout the life of the V Series, Hasselblad incrementally updated the cameras.
 The 500C gave way to the 500C/M, the 503CX and 503CXi, the 501C and 501CM, and finally the 503CW as the basic manual.
 The SWC was replaced by the SWC/M, the 903 SWC, and finally by the 905 SWC.
 The 500 EL's replacements included the 500EL/M, 500ELX, 553 ELX, and the 555ELD.
 First introduced in the 500ELX, TTL/OTF (through the lens/off the film) flash metering was also a feature of the 503CX, which was replaced by the 503CXi and finally the 503CW.
 The 503CWD was the very last iteration of the V-series line and was a limited edition variant produced in 2006 to commemorate the centenary of the birth of Victor Hasselblad (born 1906).
 The 503CWD was supplied with a match-numbered CFV-16 digital back.
 The entire production run was limited to only 500 units, all numbered.
+However, the universal models can choose phase one or leaf if they prefer to have a digital medium format back.
+Some people also modified fuji instax film camera to be the back holding instax films.

 The V system of cameras are modular with interchangeable lenses and backs.
 The interchangeable film backs were originally designed to accommodate medium format film (220 & 120) and supported various aspect ratios, e.g. 6X6, 6X4.5, etc. and were also available as Polaroid film backs and for 70mm film.
 The viewfinders were also designed to be fully modular with interchange able focusing screens, waist-level finders, sports finders as well as eye-level prism finders that were offered in 90 and 45 degrees for ease of use.

 Alongside the 500-series cameras, a series of focal plane shutter cameras was introduced.
 This 2000-series started with the 2000 FC, and progressed to the 2000 FC/M, 2000 FCW and 2003 FCW.
 Though much of the 20 years between the discontinuation of the 1000F and the introduction of the 2000 FC was spent designing an improved focal plane shutter, the 2000-series again used corrugated metal foil as material for the shutter curtains, though now titanium replaced the original stainless steel.
 As before, the metal shutter curtains proved to be quite easily damaged by clumsy fingers, which is why all 2000-series cameras except the 2000FC have a safety feature that retracts the shutter curtains as soon as the magazine is taken off.
 The 2000-series cameras were replaced by the 200-series cameras (with rubberized cloth shutter curtains), which included the 201 F, 202 FA, 203 FE, and 205 TCC/205 FCC.
 While the 201 F was a manual control camera, the other three 200-series models added a level of metering and exposure automation to the V series.